From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 In contrast, the hypersingular operators considered here do \emph{not} admit an $L^2$ theory; moreover, strong-type bounds typically fail not only at the diagonal endpoint but even along the critical line (see, e.g., Figures \ref{Fig1}, \ref{Fig2}, and \ref{Fig3} below).
 Consequently, hypersingular operators exhibit a genuinely different type of singular behavior from the strongly singular Calder\'on--Zygmund class. \end{rem}

-\begin{rem} In \cite[Section 1]{CFWY2017}, the authors remarked that, in the hypersingular regime $t>1$, developing a workable real-variable approach that yields explicit boundedness results for concrete operators remains an open direction.
-This is one of the main motivations for the present work. \end{rem}
+\begin{rem} In \cite[Section~1]{CFWY2017}, the authors remarked that in the hypersingular regime $t>1$, it remains an open direction to develop a real-variable approach that yields explicit boundedness results for concrete operators.
+This is one main motivation for the present work.